LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Z+P/S = Hydraulic head [L].
 Also known as piezometric head.
 Can also be expressed in pressure units [P].

-v = Kinematic viscosity of fluid [L2/T].
+ν = Kinematic viscosity of fluid [L2/T].
 Greek letter "nu".
 Note that kinematic viscosity is equivalent to dynamic (or absolute) viscosity divided by mass density.
 Mass density=S/g.

-Error Messages in Pipe Network Analysis Calculator Back to Pipe Networks Calculator
+Error Messages Back to Calculator

 "Node Q's must sum to 0".
 Check the node flow rates that you entered.
 Total flow into pipe network must equal total flow out of pipe network.